Oral thrush (oral candidiasis)

 Fungal infections are treated with antifungals.
 Some medications are applied directly (locally) to the areas affected.
 Others are swallowed or drunk – they then spread through the entire body (systemic).
 Some of the medication applied locally also gets into the gastrointestinal tract via saliva.
 Some of this is absorbed there and then also spreads through the entire body.

 Studies with cancer and HIV/AIDS patients show that antifungals are probably more effective if they are swallowed rather than applied.
-However, the side effects are stronger when swallowed.
-For instance, they can cause temporary headaches, rashes, nausea, bloating, and diarrhea.
+However, they can also cause side-effects such as headaches, rashes, nausea, bloating, and diarrhea.

 Which antifungal is suitable for a therapy depends on the patient.
 The state of health and the severity of the infection determine the choice.
-The drugs are usually taken over a period of one to two weeks.
+The drugs are usually taken over a period of 1 to 2 weeks.

 - Lyu X, Zhao C, Yan ZM, Hua H. Efficacy of nystatin for the treatment of oral candidiasis: a systematic review and meta-analysis.
 Drug Des Devel Ther 2016; 10: 1161-1171.
 Aufgerufen am 08.06.2020.